What To Know Today

 Citing qualified immunity, court rules in favor of officer who shot 20 times at Black man erroneously connected to a crime.
 In 2014, police in Bessemer, Alabama, hit Marcus Underwood with several bullets when approaching his vehicle after mistakenly implicating him in a domestic violence call.
 The precise account of the events before the shooting remain a matter of dispute, but he later sued.
 On Thursday, the 11th U.S. Circuit Court of Appeals wrote that Underwood’s account of being shot amounted to a violation of his constitutional rights, but that even in that case the officers were shielded from Underwood’s lawsuit because of qualified immunity, which protects police from being sued for their actions on the job.

 Federal law enforcement officers begin wearing body cameras under new DOJ guidance.
-ATF agents in Phoenix and Detroit were the first federal officers to use the equipment under new Justice Department policy for the ATF, DEA, FBI, and the Marshals Service to institute body camera policies for agents conducting pre-planned arrests and any execution of a search or seizure warrants.
+Agents for the Bureau of Alcohol, Tobacco, Firearms and Explosives in Phoenix and Detroit were the first federal officers to use the equipment under new Justice Department policy for the ATF, FBI, the Drug Enforcement Administration and the Marshals Service to institute body camera policies for agents conducting preplanned arrests and any execution of a search or seizure warrants.
 “Law enforcement is at its most effective when there is accountability and trust between law enforcement and the community,” Attorney General Merrick Garland said.

 Preventing gun violence by reaching people at the “vulnerable moment.”
 In a collaboration with Frontline, The Star Tribune looks at the growing movement for community-focused violence prevention in the year since George Floyd’s murder, a time when there was also persistently high violence in Minneapolis.
 “We’re dealing with a community that’s been shattered by every system,” says Farji Shaheer, co-founder of the Next Step hospital-based intervention program that aims to help gun violence victims escape cycles of retaliatory violence.